 Warnford resides within a cluster of villages surrounding the A32 area of the Meon Valley, covered by the Winchester Greater Neighbourhood Policing Team, one of three teams within the Winchester District.
-The team is managed by Police Sergeant Richard Holland and your local beat manager is Police Community Support Officer Gracie Wetherill (contact details below).
+The local beat manager is Police Community Support Officer Owen Reeves (contact details below).

 The team operate out of Bishops Waltham Police station, Hoe Road, SO32 1DS.
 This building does not have front counter, however Fareham Police Station and Mottisfont Court, Winchester continue to operate this facility.
 The stations are open until around 8pm Monday to Saturday and 5pm Sunday.